andresebr/kumodd/README.md

 yamlMetadataMD5		| MD5 of the redacted metadata.
 yamlMD5Match		| match if metadata MD5 on disk = data from Google Drive.

 Verification is performed when listing or downloading files.
-Native Google Apps and certain PDF files do not provide a MD5 digest.
-To detect changes, kumodd compares the file size and Last Modify time.

 When downloading, if any of MD5, file size or Last Modify time differ from Google Drive's metadata, kumodd will re-download the file and update the YAML metadata.
 Next, it will re-read the file to recompute the md5Match, sizeMatch and modTimeMatch, to ensure that the data on disk are valid.
+Native Google Apps and certain PDF files do not provide a MD5 digest, in which case, kumodd compares the file size and Last Modify time.

 Kumodd also verifies bulk metadata.
 However, certain metadata are transient; they are valid for a limited time from when they are downloaded, after which a subsequent